-This device is intended only for OEM integrators under the following conditions:
+This device is intended only for OEM integrators

+under the following conditions:

-- 1) The antenna must be installed such that 20 cm is maintained between the antenna and users, and - 2) The transmitter module may not be co-located with any other transmitter or antenna,
+The antenna must be installed such that 20 cm is maintained between the antenna and users, and

+The transmitter module may not be co-located with any other transmitter or antenna,

-For all products market in Canada, OEM has to limit the operation channels in CH1 to CH11 for 2.4G band by supplied firmware programming tool.
+For all products market in CANADA, OEM has to limit the operation channels in CH1 to CH11 for 2.4GHz band by supplied firmware programming tool.
 OEM shall not supply any tool or info to the end-user regarding to Regulatory Domain change.

 As long as 3 conditions above are met, further transmitter test will not be required.
-However, the OEM integrator is still responsible for testing their end-product for any additional compliance requirements required with this module installed.
+However, the OEM integrator is still responsible for testing their end-product for any additional compliance requirements required with this module installed (for example, digital device emissions, PC peripheral requirements, etc.).